Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking: Methodology

 \subsubsection{\textbf{2D Driven Open Vocabulary Labels}}

 While we train the tracker by removing all class-specific dependencies, we require a strong open-vocabulary classification for all object tracks, known and unknown, at test time.
 We leverage vision-language models to match regions in the images with text prompts, enabling it to detect and classify objects for which it has not been explicitly trained.
 2D detections on multi-view images from the vehicle are obtained from an open-vocabulary 2D detector, which is prompted with all possible labels—both $\mathcal{C}^{base}$ and $\mathcal{C}^{novel}$.
+To enhance the cross-modal alignment between visual and textual information, we employ a YOLO-based framework, where a CLIP Encoder transforms input text into text embeddings while a darknet backbone extracts multi-scale image features.
+These representations are then refined using the RepVL-PAN module, which combines image and text embeddings to enable region-text matching.

 The system allocates class labels to the 3D proposals by first projecting the 3D boxes onto multi-view images.
 The labels are then derived from the highest IoU overlap with 2D detections on the image plane.
+Since multi-view images provide a 360-degree view, a 3D box may project onto multiple images.
+A single projection is used, selecting its largest rectangular image region for IoU matching to obtain its 2D equivalent.
 Projections of the 3D detections that do not overlap with a 2D open-vocabulary detection are labeled 'unknown'.
 We explicitly identify these boxes at the end of the tracking process.